ohjay/TripleTGame/README.md

-# TripleTGame [v1.0]
+# TripleTGame [v2.0]
 Triple T, aka Kirby: The Tedhaun Treaty.
-A full-fledged – albeit Java-based – Kirby platformer, containing minigames and animations (among other things).
-Originally created as a final project for my first semester of AP Computer Science, during the first week of December 2013.
+A full-fledged – albeit Java-based – Kirby platformer.
+Originally created as a final project for my first semester of AP Computer Science (during the first week of December 2013).

 **Jump to**: